ArthurSonzogni/FTXUI/tutorial.md

   * [Toggle.](#toggle)

 ## Introduction
-I highly recommand to not take too long on the tutorial, instead you should try to understand the /example/*.
+I **highly** recommand not to take too much time reading the tutorial.
+Instead, you should try to read the examples (in ./example/).

 ## DOM
 All the dom element are declared in one header: